OSGeo/gdal/doc/source/drivers/vector/gpx.rst

   *track_seg_point_id*.
 All coordinates are relative to the WGS84 datum (EPSG:4326).

-The OGR/GPX reads and writes the GPX attributes for the waypoints, routes and tracks.
+The OGR GPX driver reads and writes the GPX attributes for the waypoints, routes and tracks.

 Starting with GDAL 3.7, metadata from the top <metadata> element is reported